Emiliano Sala plane crash: Man arrested on suspicion of manslaughter | DW | 19.06.2019

-A 64-year-old has been detained following police investigations into the English Channel plane crash which killed footballer Emiliano Sala and pilot David Ibbotson.
+A 64-year-old has been detained following police investigations into the English Channel plane crash that killed footballer Emiliano Sala and pilot David Ibbotson.
 The pilot's body has never been found.

 The footballing world joined as one following the news of Sala's disappearance.
 Here Nantes fans hold a vigil for the Argentine with yellow tulips

-A man was arrested on Wednesday on suspicion of manslaughter following the deaths of Argentinian soccer player Emiliano Sala and pilot David Ibbotson, in a plane crash on January 21 of this year.
+A man was arrested on Wednesday on suspicion of manslaughter following the deaths of Argentinian soccer player Emiliano Sala and pilot David Ibbotson in a plane crash on January 21.

 Detective Inspector Simon Huxter of Dorset Police said in a statement: "As a result of our enquiries we have today, Wednesday 19 June 2019, arrested a 64-year-old man from the North Yorkshire area on suspicion of manslaughter by an unlawful act."